 Community midwifery is about birth and providing care through pregnancy and infancy.
 It is professional in its practice but does not have to have the typical professional distance between the care giver and the care receiver.
 Because aren’t we all in this together?
 Shouldn’t we be?

 I support your autonomy and your right to your body, your baby, and your birth experience.
 Which means that I also support your choice to eschew my “philosophy”.
 But I want you to know that my dream is to co-create community with you, to share mutual support.
 My intention is not simply to “grow a practice” in the St. Croix Valley, but grow an interdependent, supportive, strong community for families, mine and yours.
 I can’t do this on my own.
 My heart and hands are open to you.

 Midwifery is regulated in the State of Wisconsin, and I have met and exceeded the standards for licensure.
 I am also an approved preceptor for aspiring midwives.
-In addition to my degree in midwifery, I have a bachelor’s in spirituality and health, and am pursuing a master’s in healthcare administration, along with many other experiences, specializations and certificates related to maternal and child health, nutrition, botanical medicine, spiritual counseling, and traditional healing.
+In addition to my degree in midwifery, I have a bachelor’s in spirituality and health, and am pursuing a master’s in healthcare administration, but I hold my many other experiences, specializations and certificates related to maternal and child health, nutrition, botanical medicine, spiritual counseling, and traditional healing with as much esteem.

 Many fantastic resources are available about the “nuts and bolts” of what it is like to work with a midwife, out of hospital settings, and the midwifery model of care.
 I aspire my care to reflect what these authors have so beautifully written:

 Birth Outcomes in Midwife Led Out of Hospital Birth Centers: https://www.ncbi.nlm.nih.gov/pubmed/23363029/